EDUCBA Logo

 Year of establishment Ripple was established in the year 2012.
 Litecoin was established in the year 2011.

-Majorly used for Ripple is majorly used for the purpose of overseas financial transactions.
-Litecoin is majorly used for day-to-day business transactions.
+Majorly used for The major usage of Ripple is for overseas financial transactions.
+The primary usage of Litecoin is for day-to-day business transactions.

-Used by Ripple offers a safe and reliable method of executing international transactions and that too at the lowest possible costs.
-This is why large companies and financial organizations majorly use ripple for the purpose of making payments.
-Litecoin is majorly used for cross-border transactions, daily transactions as well as peer-to-peer transactions.
+Used by Ripple offers a safe and reliable method of executing international transactions at the lowest possible costs.
+This is why large companies and financial organizations use Ripple to make payments.
+Litecoin is majorly used for cross-border, daily, and peer-to-peer transactions.

-Present ranking in the overall cryptocurrency rankings Ripple is presently ranked at the third position.
-Litecoin is presently ranked in the fifth position.
+Present ranking in the overall cryptocurrency rankings Ripple presently ranks in the third position.
+Litecoin presently ranks in the fifth position.

-Functions Ripple is used solely for the purpose of executing international business transactions.
-Litecoin is used for multiple functions, including offshore business transactions as well as peer-to-peer transactions on a day-to-day basis.
+Functions Ripple is used solely to execute international business transactions.
+Users employ Litecoin for multiple functions, including conducting offshore business transactions and engaging in day-to-day peer-to-peer transactions.

-Processing and maintenance Ripple’s overall processing and maintenance are the bare minimum since it is solely used for the purpose of cross-border transactions.
-Litecoin’s overall processing and maintenance require a tremendous amount of effort since it has to deliver multiple functions that include offshore business transactions and peer-to-peer transactions on a daily basis.
+Processing and maintenance Ripple’s overall processing and maintenance are kept at the bare minimum since it solely serves the purpose of cross-border transactions.
+Litecoin’s overall processing and maintenance require tremendous effort since it has to deliver multiple daily functions, including offshore business transactions and peer-to-peer transactions.

-Potential for growth The potential for growth is limited with Ripple since it focuses to offer only one function.
-The potential for growth is unlimited with Litecoin since it offers multiple functions.
+Potential for growth Ripple’s growth potential is limited because it focuses solely on offering one function.
+The growth potential is unlimited with Litecoin since it offers multiple functions.

 Market cap Ripple has a market cap of 4 percent.
 Litecoin has a market cap of 3 percent.